jaatadeel14/Obstacle-Car-Project/README.md

 # Safety:
-.Use caution when operating the car, especially around people and pets.<br/>
+• Use caution when operating the car, especially around people and pets.<br/>
-.Start with low motor speeds during testing to minimize the risk of damage if the car collides with obstacles.<br/>
+• Start with low motor speeds during testing to minimize the risk of damage if the car collides with obstacles.<br/>

 # Additional Notes: